kopia/kopia/site/content/docs/Repositories/_index.md

 ### Kopia GUI

 Select the `Rclone Remote` option in the `Repository` tab in `KopiaUI`.
 Then, follow on-screen instructions.
-You will need to enter `Rcone Remote Path` and `Rclone Executable Path`.
+You will need to enter `Rclone Remote Path` and `Rclone Executable Path`.
 The `Remote Path` is `my-remote:/some/path`, where you should replace `my-remote` with the name of the Rclone `remote` you created earlier and replace `/some/path` with the directory on the cloud storage where you want Kopia to save your snapshots.
 The `Executable Path` is the location on your machine where you saved the Rclone executable that you downloaded earlier.

 You will next need to enter the repository password that you want.
 Remember, this [password is used to encrypt your data](../faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
 At this same password screen, you have the option to change the `Encryption` algorithm, `Hash` algorithm, `Splitter` algorithm, `Repository Format`, `Username`, and `Hostname`.
 Click the `Show Advanced Options` button to access these settings.
 If you do not understand what these settings are, do not change them because the default settings are the best settings.